jtabadero/ZumoContrib/README.md

 SQL Server and SQL Compact Stores for Microsoft Azure Mobile Services
 ===========

-This project contains the two sample offline stores for use with Microsoft Azure Mobile Services Offline Sync.
+This project contains the two sample offline stores for use with [Microsoft Azure Mobile Services Offline Sync].

 These sample local store implementations can be used as an alternative to using SQLite especially for desktop applications (WPF, WinForms) that would rather use SQLCE or SQL Server-based stores.